'He who does not know foreign languages does not know anything about his own.' "

 Pupils develop the four skills of reading, writing, speaking and listening, which are taught in the context of cultural topic areas and through the use of many different types of media.
-We emphasize the importance of understanding grammar so that pupils develop the skills to express their own ideas creatively and to become confident, independent language learners.
+We emphasise the importance of understanding grammar, so that pupils develop the skills to express their own ideas creatively and to become confident, independent language learners.

 We teach French, Spanish and German at A Level.
-Modern Languages at AS Level involve in-depth study of contemporary issues such as equality, positive discrimination and modern family life.
-At A2, further topics are studied, including racism and the environment, alongside classic works of literature, film and translation.
+This involves in-depth study of contemporary issues such as equality, positive discrimination and modern family life.
+Further topics studied include racism and the environment, alongside classic works of literature, film and translation.
 There is a continued focus on the four key skills.

 The A Level Mandarin syllabus also aims to develop analytical study skills and essay-writing skills for the Chinese Culture component, thus resulting in a syllabus which provides a very sound foundation for study at university level.

-We are lucky to be situated close to central London, so take full advantage of theatres, cinemas, galleries and workshops.
+We are lucky to be situated close to central London and take full advantage of theatres, cinemas, galleries and workshops.